 Either of the Cocaine Anonymous logos must be used in their entirety as shown below.
-The first official logo includes the inner circle of the logo that contains the artistic "CA", the outer circle which contains the text "HOPE FAITH COURAGE" or any C.A.
+The first official logo includes the inner circle of the logo that contains the artistic "CA", the outer circle with contains the text "Hope Faith Courage" or any C.A.
 WSC approved translation thereof and the registered trademark symbol outside the outer circle.
-The other official logo includes the inner circle of the logo that contains the artistic text "CA", the outer circle which contains the text "HOPE FAITH COURAGE" or any C.A.
+The other official logo includes the inner circle of the logo that contains the artistic text "CA" the outer circle with contains the text "Hope Faith Courage" or any C.A.
 WSC approved translation thereof and the registered trademark symbol.
 No other text or design element may touch, overlap or show through behind the logo other than a solid color.
 The block letters "CA" may only be used alone when they bear no resemblance to the inner circle type style of the official logo.